tralves/weex-todo-list/README.md

 pod install
 ```

-Open the project in the `ios` folder by Xcode, you could run the app on the simulator.
+Open the project in the `ios` folder by Xcode.

+ > NOTE: If needed, drag the `Pods.xcodeproj` file to Xcode and add its libs to the project.

+Run the app on the simulator.

  > NOTE: If you want to run the app on real device, you also need to setup your own signing configuration.